yvesgurcan/dungeon/README.md

-# *Dungeon!*
 *Dungeon!* is an adventure game written in React.

 ## TL;DR
-Go to http://dungeon.yvesgurcan.com/build/.
+Go to (http://dungeon.yvesgurcan.com/build/).
 When the page loads, a default character with random ability scores is created for you.
 You can start playing right away.

 ## How to play